Super-Protocol/docs/docs/marketplace/guides/troubleshooting.md

 An example of a model that relies on remote scripts is [cerebras/btlm-3b-8k-base](https://huggingface.co/cerebras/btlm-3b-8k-base).

-To avoid this error, allow executing remote code in the engine settings before checkout using the following instructions:
+To avoid this error, allow executing remote code in the engine settings using the following instructions.

 In the Order Builder, open the engine settings.